 How Can I prepare for Divorce?

-However, if you’re heading towards divorce, there are steps you can take ahead of time to streamline the process and better prepare.
+If you’re heading towards divorce, there are steps you can take ahead of time to streamline the process and better prepare.
 Not an all-encompassing list by any means, here are some actions you can take to simplify the divorce process and increase your chances for an optimal outcome.

 1) Educate Yourself

-Depending on which state you live in, the divorce laws can vary a great deal.
+Depending on which state you live in, divorce laws vary a great deal.
 Perhaps the best piece of divorce and legal advice out there is to familiarize yourself with the specifics of your home state.
 The more you know, the better prepared you’ll be.

 2) Create A Plan For The Kids